eclipsesource/dockerizor/examples/README.md

 ### Build the Docker Image

-Please note: The following step acts on the assumption that you have a Docker daemon running locally on port 4243.
+Please note: The following step acts on the assumption that you have a Docker daemon running locally on port ``4243``.

+    ::::sh
     $ ./gradlew build dockerize

 This will create the Docker image ``dockerizor-example/jax-rs``.